 Model calibration involves the process of periodically adjusting the mass appraisal formulas, tables, and schedules to reflect current local market conditions.
 Once the models have undergone the specification process, adjustments can be made to reflect new construction procedures, materials and/or costs, which can vary from year to year.
 The basic structure of a mass appraisal model can be valid over an extended period, with trending factors utilized for updating the data to the current market conditions.
 However, at some point, if the adjustment process becomes too involved, the model calibration technique can mandate new model specifications or a revised model structure.
-FCAD updated its appraisal models for residential and commercial improvements to those values published by Marshall Swift Valuation Service for January 1, 2023, because the previous models were last updated in 2020(commercial) and 2020 (residential).
+FCAD updated its appraisal models for residential improvements to those values published by Marshall Swift Valuation Service for January 1, 2024.